 Key themes: South Eastern NSW

-Analysis for the South Eastern NSW region used written notes from the Bateman’s Bay consultation (attended by around 40 people) as photos of the butcher’s paper were unavailable.
-From the materials available the following key themes were distilled:
+Analysis for the South Eastern NSW region used written notes from the Bateman’s Bay consultation (attended by around 40 people) the following key themes were distilled:

 - Access to services: ensuring services were located were people were living

 - Support was there for an increase in the peer workforce